MicrosoftDocs/azure-docs/articles/batch/batch-mpi.md

 The [MultiInstanceTasks][github_mpi] code sample on GitHub demonstrates how to use a multi-instance task to run an [MS-MPI][msmpi_msdn] application on Batch compute nodes.
 Follow the steps in [Preparation](#preparation) and [Execution](#execution) to run the sample.

 ### Preparation
 1. Follow the first two steps in [How to compile and run a simple MS-MPI program][msmpi_howto].
-This satisfies the prerequesites for the following step.
+This satisfies the prerequisites for the following step.
 2. Build a *Release* version of the [MPIHelloWorld][helloworld_proj] sample MPI program.
 This is the program that will be run on compute nodes by the multi-instance task.
 3. Create a zip file containing `MPIHelloWorld.exe` (which you built step 2) and `MSMpiSetup.exe` (which you downloaded step 1).
 You'll upload this zip file as an application package in the next step.
 4. Use the [Azure portal][portal] to create a Batch [application](batch-application-packages.md) called "MPIHelloWorld", and specify the zip file you created in the previous step as version "1.0" of the application package.
 See [Upload and manage applications](batch-application-packages.md#upload-and-manage-applications) for more information.